 AREAS OF EXPERTISE

-Civil and Commercial Litigation, Competition Law, Public and Administrative Law, Resource Management Law
+Civil and Commercial Litigation, Public and Administrative Law, Criminal Law

-Before joining chambers, Tiho was a judge’s clerk at the Court of Appeal, where he gained wide experience across civil and criminal law.
+Before joining chambers, Tiho was a judge’s clerk at the Court of Appeal, where he gained wide experience in civil and criminal law including in respect of pre-trial, conviction and sentence appeals, judicial review of administrative action, company disputes, environmental cases and regulatory and disciplinary matters.

 Tiho can be instructed directly (where permitted) or by a solicitor.
 He accepts instructions to assist senior counsel.